 The GOODLAND Hot Tub has been freeze-tested to withstand the coldest Canadian winters without damage.
 If the water in the tub freezes, build a small fire to slowly reheat the water.

-Find winter hot tub use tips and other resources for wood fired hot tubs in our Journal.
+Explore winter hot tub use tips and other resources for wood fired hot tubs.

 How do you drain the tub in the winter?